 If an Account Owner selects an Age-Based Option, contributions are invested in the Age-Based Option corresponding to the actual or hypothetical age of the Beneficiary indicated on the Account Application or later provided to the Program Manager.
 The Age-Based Options are designed for college savings and may not be appropriate for K-12 time horizons.
 The Age-Based Options constitute separate age-bands designed for Beneficiaries of different ages.
 An Account for a younger Beneficiary will be invested in an Age-Based Option that primarily invests in equity Underlying Funds in order to maximize return potential and to capitalize on the longer investment time frame.
-An Account for an older Beneficiary will be invested in an Age-Based Option corresponding to the age of the Beneficiary ages.
+An Account for an older Beneficiary will be invested in an Age-Based Option that primarily invests in fixed income Underlying Funds in order to preserve capital as the Beneficiary approaches college age.
 As the Beneficiary ages, the Account is automatically reinvested in the Age-Based Option corresponding to the age of the Beneficiary.
 These automatic reinvestments, when applicable, occur during August, except for certain Accounts established or held on an omnibus platform (please see Appendix G for more information).
 You have the flexibility to purchase an Age-Based Option based on your Beneficiary's actual age or a hypothetical age if you wish to be invested in more aggressive or conservative age-bands than have been designed for Beneficiaries of certain ages.